beakerbrowser/beakerbrowser.com/_docs/guides/create-a-todo-list.md

 </html>
 ```

-Create a todos.json file in your site.
+## Storing the TODOs

-This will be your persistent data store.
+Next, create a `todos.json` file in the website.
+This file is where we will store the TODOs, and keep track of whether or not they're completed.

 <figcaption class="code">todos.json</figcaption>
 ```json